ChristianBako/christianbako.github.io/_posts/2023-11-14-willingness.md

 layout: post
 title:  "DRAFT: Yet Another Jeff Bezosism"
 ---
+# DRAFT: Yet Another Jeff Bezosism
+_This is a DRAFT post, which means it's not fully formed.
+I don't mind publishing DRAFTs, but it's not a finished product._

 When I was a kid, I went to a [Montessori](https://en.wikipedia.org/wiki/Montessori_education) school.